Lower tensor-to-scalar ratio as possible signature of modified gravity: Embeddings as a theoretical background

 Concerning notation, capital Latin indices run from 1 to 5.
-Overbar terms are background quantities unless.
 Small case Latin indices refer to the only one extra dimension considered.
 All Greek indices refer to the embedded space-time counting from 1 to 4.

 In this paper, we use Nash theorem of 1956~\cite{nash56}.
 The seminal result of this theorem shows how to produce orthogonal perturbations from the background metric $\bar{g}_{\mu\nu}$ given by